open-craft/learning-paths-plugin/docs/decisions/0003-learning-path-enrollment-api.rst

 * ``role`` - ``CharField`` to store the role of the user creating the enrollment.
 * ``enrolled_email`` - ``CharField`` to store the email of the learner.
 * ``state_transition`` - ``CharField`` to store the enrollment state transition.
-  This field will use the existing `TRANSITION_STATES`_ from the LMS.
+  This field will use the same values as `TRANSITION_STATES`_ from the LMS.
 * ``reason`` - ``TextField`` to store reason for manual enrollment.
 * ``history`` - `django-simple-history`_ ``HistoricalRecords`` field